shobhit-mittra/RTL-to-GDS2-flow/Theory/Basics_of_IC.md

 - Chip designed to perform as a particular end system
 - They are non-programmable and hence fail to deversify the range of their usage
 - Their volume of production is relatively limited
-- Example : IC for Camera,
+- Example : IC for Camera, IC for graphic cards (AMD Radeon - NVIDIA graphic cards) etc.

+Some properties of General Purpose Integrated Circuits :
+- Chip designed to perform as a wide-range end system
+- They are programmable via software and hence deversify the range of their usage
+- Their volume of production is relatively larger
+- Example : Microprocessors, Memories, FPGA

+<a id='design_style'></a>
+#### Design-Style-Based
+This is further classified into :